JEEVAABI/Multiplying-two-matrix/README.md

 ![output](multty.png)

 ## RESULT:
-Thus the multiplication of matrix is done
+Thus the program is written to perform  Multiplying two matrices using python programming.